 Then wet a teaspoonful of cornstarch with a very little cold water, and add also a teaspoonful of butter and when the boiling mixture has thickened remove from the fire and let it cool.

-Add a few tablespoonfuls of powdered sugar and half a teaspoonful cream of tartar to the remaining beaten whites.
+For the meringue, add a few tablespoonfuls of powdered sugar and half a teaspoonful cream of tartar to the remaining beaten whites.
 If you desire to have the meringue "extra thick," add the whites of one or more eggs.

 The White House Cook Book (1913)

-Take a deep dish, grate into it the outside of the rind of two lemons; add to that a cup and a half of white sugar, two heaping tablespoonfuls of unsifted flour, or one of cornstarch; stir it well together, then add the yolks of three well-beaten eggs, beat this thoroughly, then add the juice of the lemons, two cups of water and a piece of butter the size of a walnut.
+Take a deep pie dish, grate into it the outside of the rind of two lemons; add to that a cup and a half of white sugar, two heaping tablespoonfuls of unsifted flour, or one of cornstarch; stir it well together, then add the yolks of three well-beaten eggs, beat this thoroughly, then add the juice of the lemons, two cups of water and a piece of butter the size of a walnut.

 Set this on the fire in another dish containing boiling water and cook it until it thickens, and will dip up on the spoon like cold honey.